apancik/iphone-as-a-webcam/README.md

 # iPhone as a webcam

+Apple now offers a native solution for using an iPhone as a webcam.
+The instructions can be found at [https://support.apple.com/en-us/HT213244](https://support.apple.com/en-us/HT213244)

+Previous instructions are available here:

 ## Display full-screen camera feed without any user interface on your iPhone

 1. Open [camera.html](https://apancik.github.io/iphone-as-a-webcam/camera.html) on your phone